rileymoura/MagnumOpusPAP/README.md

 Despite this project unlikely having any sort of continuity in its development, it will remain available for free use and modification.

-Made with ❤️ by Spitz/Nuno Moura
+Made with ❤️ by Spitz/Riley Moura

-Socials/Contacts

-Email: nmoura49@gmail.com

-Twitter: @spitznolbutyou

-Instagram: @nunoomoura